The Brain Health Benefits of Polyphenol-Rich Olive Oil

 EVOO contains a variety of polyphenols, which offer numerous health benefits.
 Some of these compounds help reduce inflammation, combat oxidative stress, and even restore blood-brain barrier function, potentially improving cognitive function and reducing brain amyloid-β and tau-related pathologies that are linked to neurodegenerative diseases.
 Studies have also shown that those who consume EVOO daily have a 28% lower risk of dying from dementia compared to those who rarely or never use olive oil.5 Let's explore the key polyphenols that give EVOO its highly deserved appreciation for brain health.

 • Apigenin (Flavonoid): Apigenin in EVOO helps protect brain health by supporting brain cells, reducing inflammation, and boosting BDNF, which is essential for brain cell growth.
-Research shows it can enhance memory and may benefit neurodegenerative conditions like Parkinson’s and Alzheimer’s.6
+Research shows it can enhance memory and may benefit neurodegenerative conditions like Parkinson’s and Alzheimer’s.7

 • Luteolin (Flavonoid): Luteolin in EVOO supports brain health by reducing inflammation, oxidative stress, and cell damage.
-It may also help prevent the buildup of harmful Aβ plaques and support brain cell growth, which can be especially beneficial in neurodegenerative conditions.7
+It may also help prevent the buildup of harmful Aβ plaques and support brain cell growth, which can be especially beneficial in neurodegenerative conditions.8

 • Oleuropein & Hydroxytyrosol (Non-Flavonoids): EVOO compounds oleuropein and hydroxytyrosol are powerful antioxidants, protecting cells from oxidative stress, inflammation, and damage.
 This antioxidant action is key for guarding against neurodegenerative diseases, cardiovascular disease, diabetes, and metabolic syndrome.
-These compounds act by scavenging free radicals and stabilizing harmful molecules, which helps prevent the oxidation of LDL cholesterol, leading to improved blood flow to the brain.8
+These compounds act by scavenging free radicals and stabilizing harmful molecules, which helps prevent the oxidation of LDL cholesterol, leading to improved blood flow to the brain.9

-• Tyrosol (Non Flavonoid): Tyrosol in EVOO has been shown to specifically help with Parkinson's disease.
+• Tyrosol (Non-Flavonoid): Tyrosol in EVOO has been shown to specifically help with Parkinson's disease.
 Studies found that it significantly reduced toxic protein aggregates linked to Parkinson’s and delayed the onset of neurodegeneration.10

-Now that you know the powerful benefits of including quality extra virgin olive oil in your diet, it’s important to learn how to spot the best ones.
-Choosing the right type of olive oil helps ensure you get the maximum health benefits, from fighting inflammation to supporting brain health.
+Now that you know the powerful benefits of including quality extra virgin olive oil in your diet, it’s important to learn how to spot the best onesChoosing the right type of olive oil helps ensure you get the maximum health benefits, from fighting inflammation to supporting brain health.

-How to Choose a Quality Extra Virgin Olive Oil with Insights from Franotio Grove
+How to Choose a Quality Extra Virgin Olive Oil

-Among the hundreds of extra virgin olive oils available on the market, it can be overwhelming to choose the right one.
-To get a better understanding on what to look for when choosing a high-quality olive oil, we reached out to the experts at Franotio Grove to educate us on how to choose a high-quality EVOO and to get a glimpse of the meticulous care they put into harvesting their own olive oil.
+Among the hundreds of extra virgin olive oils available on the market, it can be overwhelming to choose the right oneTo get a better understanding of what to look for when choosing a high-quality olive oil, it helps to look at what age-old olive oil farms in regions like Tuscany have done right for centuries — and how today’s most advanced producers are blending tradition with innovation to create oils that are both delicious and exceptionally rich in nutrients.

-1. Extraction Method
+3. Extraction Method

 Cleaning and Preparation